John B. Williamson

 - Cross-national social indicator research dealing with such issues as inequality, status of women, quality of life/well being, infant/child mortality, life expectancy, corruption, and suicide.

 John B. Williamson is currently a professor in the Department of Sociology at Boston College.
-He is also affiliated as a research associate at the Center for Retirement Research at Boston College and as a research fellow at the Sloan Center on Aging and Work at Boston College.
+He is an affiliated researcher at the Center for Retirement Research, and a research fellow at the Center on Aging and Work.
 His SB degree is from MIT and his Ph.D. is from Harvard University.

 He has served as a vice president of the Gerontological Society of America.
 He is currently an associate editor of The Gerontologist (for public policy studies) and on the editorial board of five other journals.
 Much of his research focuses is on the comparative study of old-age security and the debate over generational equity.